ronald808/ronald808.github.io/_posts/2014-06-07-gpu-mosaic.md

 ### GPU Rasterizer (Direct 3D) ###

-Since the survey area may be large, we should not assume our mosaic will fit in video memory.
-In an on-the-fly scenario, we may not even know which area will be covered, so a dynamic way of managing our raster is necessary.
-In addition, our data structure should allow us to blend new frame over previously mapped data.
+Since the survey area may be large, we can't assume that our mosaic will fit in video memory.
+In an on-the-fly rendering scenario, we may not even know upfront which area will be covered, so we need to manage our raster dynamically.
+Additionally, the  data structure should allow blending new frames over previously mapped data.
 With this in mind, we define our raster mosaic as an expending grid of fixed-size tiles.
-We will add tiles to the raster as the area covered by the sensor expends.
-If new frames overlap existing non-empty tiles, we will load these background tiles first:
+We add tiles to the raster as the area covered by the sensor expends:

 1. Load new batch of frames to GPU
 1. Render pass to compute **actual** "tile footprint" of the batch (i.e. which background tiles will be updated?, which new tile will be created?)
 2. Load *missing* (colliding AND not empty!) background tiles to GPU tile cache
-3. Place background tile from tile cache to render target
+3. Place background tile from tile cache to the render target
-4. Render the batch on render target
+4. Render the batch on the render target
-5. Save "changed" tiles back to render target
+5. Save "changed" tiles back to the tile buffer

 ![]( /assets/images/rasterize-diag.png)

-At the implementation level, the tile cache is simply a texture array (say 4 slice of 8x8 tiles of 256<sup>2</sup> texels) coupled with a Least Recently Used (LRU) caching system to evict the "oldest" tiles when room is needed for the newly mosaic data.
+At the implementation level, the tile cache is simply a texture array (such as 4 slices of 8x8 tiles of 256<sup>2</sup> texels) coupled with a Least Recently Used (LRU) caching system to evict the "oldest" tiles when room is needed for the newly mosaicked data.
 Evicted tiles are flushed to disk but will be streamed back to GPU when needed.

-Depending on the rendering needs , we may  task the GPU with creating level-of-detail (mipmaps) of the tiles before we read them back to system memory.
-My previous article [on raster rendering]({% post_url 2013-12-05-gpu-gis %}) details on how to use the GPU to render our raster efficiently.
+Depending on the rendering needs, we may task the GPU with creating level-of-detail (mipmaps) of the tiles before we read them back to system memory.
+My previous article [on raster rendering]({% post_url 2013-12-05-gpu-gis %}) details how to use the GPU to render our raster efficiently.